 Rightsizing and its alternatives

 Putting people first takes on a whole new meaning during these extraordinary times.
-Because we are in the midst of a public health crisis that impacts absolutely everyone, leaders want to ensure they are doing the right thing for their employees, their families, and their communities.
+As we navigate through the effects of a worldwide health crisis we may be entering an economic one.
+In both cases, leaders want to ensure they are doing the right thing for their employees, their families, and their communities.

-Avoiding job cuts whenever possible requires thoughtful risk-taking tactics:
+Avoiding job cuts whenever possible requires understanding these thoughtful, risk-taking tactics:

 - Workforce reduction strategies in a downturn economy